yeun/open-color/README.md

 # Open color

 Open color is a color scheme for UI design.
 You can use it for font, background, border, etc. It contains a gray and twelve colors.
-All the colors are perceptible by color blind (specifically deuteranopia and protanopia) people.
+All the colors considered the color blind, specifically deuteranopia and protanopia.

+**Note**

+* Open color is not specially designed for the color blind.
-Note: The colors are subject to change in the future.
+* The colors are subject to change in the future.
 Thus, using an Open color as a main identity color is not recommended.

 ## Installation